 Religious Education is a strong feature of the curriculum at Christ the King, as it enables students from a wide range of faiths, cultures and nationalities to identify with the strong Catholic ethos of the school and its core British values of respect, tolerance and understanding of all individuals.
 It is a key aspect of enhancing the Social, Moral, Spiritual and Cultural awareness of each student, and facilitating their engagement with the society and community around us.

-We are committed to developing the Social, Moral, Spiritual and Cultural development of each student in our care which we deliver through a number of sessions that take place each morning in House Group time between 8.40 and 9am, where students either: undertake Collective Worship in their nurturing pastoral House Tutor group and/or in a Chapel session; watch and discuss age-appropriate news (Newsround), read together or gather collectively as a House for weekly House Assemblies; gather collectively for Chapel sessions; come together to read together; engage in the ‘Reading Buddies’ scheme to enhance the reading skills of younger students; enhance their Library, research or literacy skills; or meet as the elected representatives of Student Council or the Prefect team.
-We also emphasise the wider skills of citizenship and personal, social and health education across the curriculum with dedicated timetabled lessons in Years 9, 10 and 11, and PSHE and Citizenship events are regularly held on the ELD (Extended Learning Days) for students in all years in a rolling program for students of all year groups over the school year.
+We are committed to developing the Social, Moral, Spiritual and Cultural development of each student in our care which we deliver through a number of sessions that take place each morning in House Group time between 8.40 and 9am, where students either: undertake Collective Worship in their nurturing pastoral House Tutor group and/or in a Chapel session; watch and discuss age-appropriate news (Newsround), read together or gather collectively as a House for weekly House Assemblies.
+Students may also: engage in the ‘Reading Buddies’ scheme to enhance the reading skills of younger students; meet in Prefect Teams or as a Student Council, or enhance their own literacy and/or numeracy skills in intervention programs during this time.
+We also emphasise the wider skills of citizenship and personal, social and health education across the curriculum with regular Extended Learning Days in a rolling program for students of all year groups over the school year.

-Christ the King places a dedicated focus on charitable work which promotes a real understanding and empathy for people in real world situations led by our Diana Award-winning CtK Student Charity Group and our democratically elected Student Council.
+Christ the King places a dedicated focus on charitable work which promotes a real understanding and empathy for people in real world situations, led by our dedicated and democratically elected Student Council.
 Regular Inter-House challenges promote healthy competition and sportsmanship with a range of sporting and/or creative challenges that engage students of all skills, talents and interests.
 Enterprise events are held regularly which develop entrepreneurial skills, and facilitate the understanding of the need of working together as a team to achieve a common goal.